amitassaraf/python-hooks/docs/scoping/scope_decorator.md

 owned_counter("Jane")  # Output: Jane's count is 1
 ```

-Note that you do not have to provide a value for the `limit_to_keys` parameter.
+Note that you do not have to provide a value for the `parametrize` parameter.
 If you do not provide a value, the hook
 will be scoped to all function parameters.

 ```python